 "I got you a nice dress and shoes.
 They’re in my car.
 You want to see them?"

 "Get them and I will try them on in the ladies’ room.
 If they look good, I will let you see me wear them."

 I wasn’t going to degrade myself rushing to his car as if I was a cheap F and F. He came back with an Emporium bag and handed it to me.
-I didn’t look inside and went to the ladies’ room to examine his nice.
-The quality of the blue dress, with white embroidery, was okay but the shoes weren't what I’d pick to match the dress.
+Not looking inside, I went to the ladies’ room to examine his nice.
+The quality of the blue mini dress and pump shoes were nice but the shoes weren't what I’d pick to match the dress.
 Together, however, they made their statement.
-He wanted nice and sexy.
+He wanted nice sex.
+Vixen did too.

 I put them on.
 The dress hem was three inches above my knees.
 The three-inch heels pushed me forward.
-I put the dress and shoes I wore to work in the bag and the bag in my work locker.
+I put the dress and shoes I wore to work and the Emporium bag in my work locker.

-With my smock over my new dress, I strode back to his isolated table.
-Walking across the cafeteria I crossed footsteps to provide emphasis of the high heels.
+With the company smock over my new dress, I strode back to his isolated table.
+Walking across the cafeteria I crossed my footsteps to provide emphasis from the high heels.
 Their clicking on the floor raised the heads of the girls at my regular table.

-Standing before his table, he stared down at my feet in the shoes he selected and smiled.
+He stared down at my feet in the shoes and smiled.

 "How’d you like the dress."